How to Care for and Maintain Medium Knotless Box BraidsJune 08, 2023

 There are a handful of variables to consider when carving out the time it takes to install medium knotless braids.
 The good news is choosing the medium size will require a lot less time than the micro and small knotless braids.
-According to Cooper, medium knotless braids take about 3-5 hours to install, but it really depends on the speed of the braider and the length of the braids.
-“The shorter the braid, the less time it will take and the longer the braid, the more time it will take.”
+According to Cooper, medium knotless braids generally take about three to five hours to install, but it really depends on the speed of the braider and the length of the braids.
+“The shorter the braid, the less time it will take — and the longer the braid, the more time it will take.”
 The length of time will also vary on the thickness of your natural hair and the bundles you’re using, adds Tonya Thompson, hairstylist and co-owner of DreamGirls hair-care brand and salon.

 What Products Do I Need to Take Care of Medium Knotless Box Braids?

 Just in case you were wondering, there is some upkeep required when installing knotless box braids, no matter the size.
-Since your hair won’t exactly be washable, you’ll need to reach for products that will keep your braided hair moisturized and your roots smooth and frizz-free.
+As with any protective style, you’ll need to reach for products that will keep your braided hair moisturized and your roots smooth and frizz-free.

-“You should apply a hair moisturizer on the braids 2-3 times per week to keep your own hair from drying out,” Cooper says.
-Products like the Carol’s Daughter Black Vanilla 4-in-1 Combing Creme and the Garnier Sleek & Shine Anti-Frizz Serum are ideal for replenishing moisture, and they’re lightweight so you don’t have to worry about product buildup.
-If the hair along your hairline or the roots of the braids starts looking old and tired, i.e. frizzy, dry and puffy, apply a small amount of the Carol’s Daughter Black Vanilla Edge Control Smoother and smoothing the hairs with an edge brush.
+“You should apply a hair moisturizer on the braids two to three times per week to keep your own hair from drying out,” says Cooper.
+Products like the Carol’s Daughter Black Vanilla 4-in-1 Combing Creme are ideal for replenishing moisture, and this pick is lightweight so you won’t have to worry about product buildup, as long as you keep up with your wash-day routine.
+If you like to add definition to your edges, we recommend applying a small amount of the Carol’s Daughter Black Vanilla Edge Control Smoother and smoothing the hairs with an edge brush.

 How Do I Take Care of Medium Knotless Box Braids?

-Thankfully, knotless box braids are fairly easy to care for.
-And with a few pro tips, your knotless braids can last for 8-12 weeks.
+Thankfully, knotless box braids are fairly easy to care for — and with a few pro tips, your knotless braids can last for at least a month-and-a-half.
 Because let’s be honest, if we’re spending 5+ hours to get them installed, they better be low-maintenance and worthwhile.